How to Treat Plantar Fasciitis

 Limited evidence supports the use of corticosteroid injections to manage plantar fasciitis.
 It is commonly performed for the treatment of plantar fascia pain and inflammation.

-A 2012 study looked at the effectiveness of ultrasound guided cortisone injections in the treatment of plantar fasciitis (26).
+A 2012 study looked at the effectiveness of ultrasound-guided cortisone injections in the treatment of plantar fasciitis (26).
 They found a greater reduction in pain for the cortisone vs placebo control group at four weeks, but no difference in pain scores between 8 and 12 weeks.
-They concluded that a single ultrasound guided dexamethasone injection is a safe and effective short term treatment for plantar fasciitis.
+They concluded that a single ultrasound-guided cortisone injection is a safe and effective short term treatment for plantar fasciitis.
 It provides greater pain relief than placebo at four weeks and reduces abnormal swelling of the plantar fascia for up to three months.
 However, clinicians offering this treatment should also note that significant pain relief did not continue beyond four weeks.

 Take home: I tend to encourage plantar fasciitis sufferers to avoid or delay cortisone injections for pain relief as long as possible while load management and exercise prescription strategies are put in place.
 A decision to proceed with an injection as part of the overall rehabilitation plan needs to be made on a case by case basis.